 Stateness

-The central government is in control of most of Kazakhstan’s territory and relies on a powerful security and law enforcement apparatus to maintain law and order.
-The January 2022 civil unrest, known as Bloody January, which lasted from January 2 to January 11, entailed a temporary loss of control by the government over the former capital of Almaty and in several provinces.
-The historical center of Almaty was ransacked by armed protesters, with the presidential residence and the city government headquarters burned down beyond repair.
-Following a bloodless intervention by the Russia-led Collective Security Treaty Organization (CSTO), at Kazakhstan’s request, public order was swiftly restored throughout the country.
+The central government controls most of Kazakhstan’s territory and relies on a powerful security and law enforcement apparatus to maintain law and order.
+The January 2022 civil unrest, known as Bloody January, lasted from January 2 to January 11, 2022, and involved a temporary loss of government control over the former capital, Almaty, and several provinces.
+The historical center of Almaty was ransacked by armed protesters, and the presidential residence and city government headquarters were burned down beyond repair.
+Following a bloodless intervention by about 2,500 predominantly Russian “peacekeepers” under the auspices of the Collective Security Treaty Organization, at Kazakhstan’s request, public order was quickly restored throughout the country.
+No major incident of this nature has occurred since.

-Limited areas, especially in western and southern Kazakhstan, continue to be partly controlled by organized criminal groups, which derive revenue from oil theft, arms smuggling, contraband and tax fraud.
-The authorities further continue to conduct regular arrests of suspected members of terrorist and extremist organizations.
-In January 2022 alone, over 10,000 people were detained, often on terrorism charges.
-The president himself warned on Twitter of an assault by more than 20,000 foreign-trained terrorists but later deleted his post.
-The government has since acknowledged its mistaken assessment of the situation.
+Limited areas, especially in western and southern Kazakhstan, continue to be partly controlled by organized criminal groups, which derive revenue from oil theft, arms smuggling, contraband, racketeering and tax fraud.
+The authorities continue to conduct regular arrests of suspected members of terrorist and extremist organizations.
+In January 2022 alone, more than 10,000 people were detained, often on terrorism charges.
+The president himself warned on X (then known as Twitter) of an assault by more than 20,000 foreign-trained terrorists but later deleted his post.
+The government later acknowledged its mistaken assessment of the situation.

 Monopoly on the use of force

-The concept of a nation-state remains widely accepted within Kazakhstan’s society, based on the moderately nationalist post-independence model that has been left unchanged by Nursultan Nazarbayev’s successor since March 2019, President Tokayev.
-The authorities continue to cater mostly to the Kazakh ethnic majority, which accounted for almost 69% of the total population in January 2022, up from 63.1% in 2009 and 53.4% in 1999.
-Meanwhile, the share of ethnic Russians decreased from 23.7% in 2009 to 18.5% by early 2022.
+The concept of a nation-state remains widely accepted within Kazakhstan’s society, based on the moderately nationalist post-independence model that has remained unchanged under President Kassym-Jomart Tokayev, who succeeded Nursultan Nazarbayev in March 2019.
+The authorities continue to cater mostly to the Kazakh ethnic majority, which accounted for almost 71% of the total population in early 2024, up from 63.1% in 2009 and 53.4% in 1999.
+Meanwhile, the share of ethnic Russians – which has been in steady decline year to year – decreased from 23.7% in 2009 to 14.9% by 2024.

-In February 2018, then-President Nazarbayev approved the final version of a new Latin-based script of the Kazakh language, which is the only official language under the constitution.
-In late 2019, Kassym-Jomart Tokayev called that version “unfortunate” and called for revisions.
+In February 2018, then-President Nazarbayev approved the final version of a new Latin-based script for the Kazakh language, which is the only official language under the constitution.
+In late 2019, Tokayev called that version “unfortunate” and called for revisions.
 A modified script was presented to the president in November 2020.
-The full transition from Cyrillic to Latin, currently in limited use through government communications, is supposed to take place by 2025.
-This shift may not have a significant impact on the Russian-speaking portion of the population, which will continue to use Russian in everyday communication.
+The full transition from Cyrillic to Latin script – currently in limited use in government communications – was originally set to take place by 2025.
+However, in 2023, it was decided to conduct further revisions of the script and postpone its wide introduction indefinitely.

-The increased role of Kazakh in education, public service and the media contributes to the further marginalization of non-Kazakh-speakers, mainly Russians and other Slavic and Turkic ethnicities, including Kazakhs.
-Yet, this has not translated into an organized protest activity.
+The increased role of Kazakh in education, public service and the media contributes to the further marginalization of non-Kazakh-speakers – mainly Russians and other Slavic and Turkic ethnicities, including some Kazakhs.
+However, this has not translated into organized protest activity.
 At the same time, Candaces (former Oralmans), ethnic Kazakhs who have repatriated from China, Mongolia, Central Asia and Afghanistan, continue to face certain challenges integrating into a new society where spoken Russian and basic education are prerequisites for improving their social status.
-Other groups, such as returnees from Syria and Iraq and former violent extremist offenders, continue to face stigma and lack basic rights.
+Other groups such as returnees from Syria and Iraq and former violent extremist offenders continue to face stigma and lack basic rights.

-Besides the linguistic divide, there is no consensus within society as to how to define the “Kazakhstan nation,” a concept first mentioned by President Nazarbayev in 2004.
-In 2010/2011, the concept was openly opposed by nationalist forces, which staged peaceful rallies against it, claiming that it undermined the central role played by Kazakhs in Kazakhstan’s developing statehood, leading to the concept being abandoned.
+In addition to the linguistic divide, there is no consensus within society on how to define the “Kazakhstani nation,” a concept first mentioned by President Nazarbayev in 2004.
+In 2010 – 2011, nationalist forces openly opposed this concept, staging peaceful rallies against it and claiming that it undermined the central role of Kazakhs in Kazakhstan’s developing statehood, which led to the concept being abandoned.

 Russia’s all-out invasion of Ukraine in February 2022 has revealed some cleavages in Kazakh society.
-According to the first opinion survey in March 2022, only 10% of the respondents supported Ukraine, versus 39% that were for Russia.
-By December 2022, as the next survey showed, support for Ukraine rose to 29% and declined to 13% for Russia.
-However, 59% said they were neutral and did not support either side.
+According to the first post-invasion opinion survey, taken in March 2022, only 10% of respondents supported Ukraine, versus 39% who supported Russia.
+By mid-2023, a survey showed that support for Ukraine had risen to 21% and declined to 13% for Russia, while 60% said they were neutral and did not support either side.
+Of about 400,000 Russians who relocated to Kazakhstan following the outbreak of the Ukraine war, only about 50,000 remained in the country as of early 2024.

 State identity

-Kazakhstan remains a fundamentally secular state, and the influence of religion on state politics is heavily constrained.
-The state regulation of religious affairs is currently based on a law adopted in late 2011 in the wake of the first post-independence terrorist attacks earlier that year.
-The law aims at better regulating the activities of religious associations by subordinating their registration to the Ministry of Justice and their day-to-day operations to a dedicated public organ.
-In September 2016, then-President Nazarbayev decreed the establishment of a ministry for religious affairs, which has been known as the Ministry of Information and Public Development since 2019.
+Kazakhstan remains fundamentally a secular state, and the influence of religion on state politics is heavily constrained.
+State regulation of religious affairs is currently based on a law adopted in late 2011 following the first post-independence terrorist attacks earlier that year.
+The law aims to better regulate the activities of religious associations by subordinating their registration to the Ministry of Justice and their day-to-day operations to a dedicated public organ.
+In September 2016, then-President Nazarbayev decreed the establishment of a Ministry for Religious Affairs, which now operates as the committee for religious affairs under the Ministry of Culture and Information.

-During 2017, the authorities suggested amending the Law on Religious Activities by strengthening some of its provisions and introducing new ones, such as a total ban on niqabs in public places.
+During 2017, authorities proposed amending the Law on Religious Activities by strengthening some provisions and introducing new ones, such as a total ban on niqabs in public places.
 Conversely, hijabs, which do not fully cover a woman’s face, would not have been banned.
-As of 2019, the law had been recalled from parliament without explanation.
+As of 2019, the draft law had been recalled from parliament without explanation.
+A similar motion by a number of legislators in 2024 has not as yet succeeded in winning passage.

-The government’s cautious attempts to regulate religion should not obscure its readiness to deal vigorously with potentially destructive religious movements, such as Salafism.
-The authorities remain prepared to defend the secular nature of the Kazakhstani polity against possible encroachments by religious dogmas.
+The government’s cautious efforts to regulate religion should not obscure its readiness to respond vigorously to potentially destructive religious movements such as Salafism.
+Authorities remain prepared to defend the secular nature of the Kazakhstani polity against possible encroachments by religious dogmas.

 No interference of religious dogmas

-Kazakhstan has a relatively well-developed system of public administration and public service provision across the country, especially in comparison with the less developed economies of southern Central Asia.
-The health care and educational sectors still largely rest on Soviet legacy infrastructure, which has been supplemented by new facilities mainly concentrated in Astana, Almaty and regional capitals.
-However, the COVID-19 pandemic revealed weaknesses in the education system in terms of access to and availability of technology and internet across the country and poor health care capacity in terms of manpower and technology.
+Kazakhstan has a relatively well-developed system of public administration and public service provision across the country.
+The health care and education sectors still largely rely on Soviet-era infrastructure, supplemented by new facilities mainly concentrated in Astana, the former capital Almaty and the regional capitals.
+However, the COVID-19 pandemic revealed weaknesses in the education system regarding access to and availability of technology and the internet across the country, as well as limited health care capacity in terms of manpower and technology.

-Nevertheless, a non-negligible part of the population lacks access to basic utilities such as water, electricity and gas for heating or cooking.
-Official figures show access to a basic water source (95.4%), access to basic sanitation (97.9%) and access to electricity (100%).
-Yet, despite the abundance of natural gas in western Kazakhstan, the central and northern portions of the country have yet to gain access to the still-planned gas distribution infrastructure.
-In March 2018, the Energy Ministry estimated total costs at almost $1 billion, but no progress has been made to date.
-As of early 2022, only 59% of Kazakh households had access to gas.
-Tax administration is another example of uneven policy implementation: while tax collection is generally good at the corporate level, the informal economy remains significant, as represented by “self-employed” individuals.
-Income declarations have been postponed multiple times due to significant corruption.
+Nevertheless, a significant portion of the population lacks access to basic utilities such as water, electricity, and gas for heating or cooking, especially in rural areas.
+According to official figures, 95.4% of the population has access to a basic water source, 97.9% has access to basic sanitation and 100% has access to electricity.
+Yet despite the abundance of natural gas in western Kazakhstan, the central and northern parts of the country have yet to gain access to the still-planned gas distribution infrastructure.
+In March 2018, the Energy Ministry estimated total costs for the project at almost $1 billion, but little progress has been made to date.
+As of early 2024, only 60% of Kazakh households had access to gas.
+Tax administration is another example of uneven policy implementation.
+While tax collection is generally effective at the corporate level, the informal economy, as represented by “self-employed” individuals, remains significant.
+In November 2024, the government scrapped the final stage of mandatory income declarations that would have affected some 8 million people, likely because of the size of the informal economy.

-The COVID-19 pandemic, which led to a national emergency from mid-March to mid-May 2020, laid bare the state of unpreparedness of Kazakhstan’s public administration for the digital age.
-While official statistics say that 70% of Kazakh citizens have access to the internet, few have broadband internet, especially in rural areas.
-The egov.kz portal, through which the government decided to make one-time relief payments of about $100 per eligible person, crashed on day one.
-Public Services Centers (PSC) were able to deliver only those services that could not be digitized, leaving many users in a state of limbo.
+The COVID-19 pandemic, which led to a national emergency from mid-March to mid-May 2020, exposed the unpreparedness of Kazakhstan’s public administration for the digital age.
+Although official statistics report that 81% of Kazakhstanis have internet access, few have broadband, especially in rural areas.
+The egov.kz portal, through which the government provided one-time relief payments of about $100 per eligible person, crashed on the first day.
+Public services centers were able to deliver only those services that could not be digitized, leaving many users in limbo.

 Basic administration